Innocell/blog.innocell/_posts/2019-07-16-this-is-a-new-post-created-12-21.md

 ---
 layout: post
-title: this is a new post created @ 12.21
+title: this is a new post created yesterday @ 12.21
 sub_heading: created on forestry.io
 date: 2019-07-16T23:00:00.000+00:00
 tags: []